10p-freddo/fruitstrap/README.md

       -w, --download               download app tree
       -2, --to <target pathname>   use together with up/download file/tree. specify target -V, --version                print the executable version
+      -e, --exists                 check if the app with given bundle_id is installed or not

 ## Examples